Hequild/hello-world/README.md

 # hello-world

-Hello there!
+Hello there!\
-I like C#, dotNET, functional paradigm and games!
+I like C#, dotNET, functional paradigm and games.